 Measure the Performance

-quick-bench and it shows much faster and precise measurements.
-Anyway, we can see that CPU is much faster: 28 nanoseconds vs many microseconds.
-This is because calling GPU takes some time (on the order of magnitude of 20-30 microseconds per kernel enqueue, depending on the device and/or engine), and when the device starts computing, most of its many computing units are idling because we have loaded it with only 3 numbers to compute, which it does instantly.
+quick-benchand it shows much faster and precise measurements.
+Anyway, we can see that CPU is much faster: 37 nanoseconds vs many microseconds.
+This is because calling GPU takes some time (on the order of magnitude of 20-30 microseconds per kernel enqueue, depending on the device), and when the device starts computing, most of its many computing units are idling because we have loaded it with only 3 numbers to compute, which it does instantly.
 When measuring GPU calls, we add the call to

 Let’s try again with more data!

-On my machine, it’s almost a tie.
-Criterium reports 99 microseconds on the CPU vs 107 microseconds on the GPU with amd-gcn engine and 375 microseconds with the (default) clblast engine.
+On my machine, it’s closer, but CPU is still faster.
+Criterium reports 29 microseconds on the CPU vs 102 microseconds on the GPU with clblast engine.

 Underwhelming.
 Is that it?
-This GPU has 5632 GFLOPS, while the CPU has only 32 or so.
+This GPU has 5632 GFLOPS, while the CPU has only 32 per core or so.
 That’s 176x more muscle!
 Should the difference be much bigger?
 The point is: we should keep that muscle busy, and we can not, because the computing units are still idling most of the time waiting data to be transferred from the device memory to the device registers.
-Sum is a so simple operation that the main constraint is memory throughput, not computing power.
+Sum is a rather simple operation, that the main constraint is memory throughput, not computing power.

-Not bad, but still less than 10x faster.
+Not bad, but still only 10x faster.
 Linear 1D operations are simply so easy on computation that GPU can not show it’s power.
 They are still useful, though.
-If your vector data is already on the GPU, where it participates in some complex computations that GPU shines at, then it is easier to compute it on the GPU than to transfer it back and forth to the CPU.
+If your vector data is already on the GPU, where it participates in some complex computations that GPU shines at, then it is easier and faster to compute it on the GPU than to transfer it back and forth to the CPU.

 Let’s try with some BLAS 2 operation.
 Their quadratic complexity should matter.
 We’ll do a matrix - vector multiplication.

-That’s almost 60x faster than the CPU!
+That’s almost 11x faster than the CPU working in 4 threads!
 But, still, shouldn’t it be even faster?
 You’ve probably seen those benchmarks with 1000x speed improvements!